daac-tools/daachorse/README.md

 at your option.

-For softwares under `bench/data`, follow the license terms of each software.
+For software under `bench/data`, follow the license terms of each software.

 ## Contribution

-Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.
+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in work by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.